What should I read to learn about the process of Board Certification in Counseling Psychology:

 • A one-year full-time or two-year half-time internship program is required.
 The internship requirement can be met in one of four ways.
 The internship requirement is met if the internship is accredited by the APA or CPA, or listed in the Association of Psychology Postdoctoral and Internship Centers (APPIC) Directory for the year in which the internship was completed, or met APPIC equivalency guidelines, or the applicant is listed in the NRHSPP or CRHSPP Directories or hold the CPQ.

-• Post-License Practice Experience: By its nature, the specialty of Counseling Psychology denotes a level of practice requiring preparation beyond doctoral requirements.
+• Post-Doctoral Practice Experience: By its nature, the specialty of Counseling Psychology denotes a level of practice requiring preparation beyond doctoral requirements.
 The postdoctoral requirement includes two years of Post-Doctoral Experience

 What does the Practice Sample consist of?